ben6brewer/Programming-Assignments/PA2/readME.txt

 Part1Test.java && Part2Test.java
 These are files I used to test my algorithms on arrays of different sizes.
 I tested both algorithms on arrays of size 8 - 4096 incrementing by 2^n+2 this resulted in 10 tests.

+I received full credit (50/50) for completing this assignment accurately and efficiently.